inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

 As you may already know, you need to setup a volume for data to be persisted if the container is destroyed.

-Let's stop all containers for now.
+Let's stop and destroy all containers for now.

 ```bash
 docker-compose down